Next Steps Spring

 If you are attending a four-year institution or study abroad agreement school as a non–degree-seeking or visiting student:

 USC’s articulation histories with four-year schools will show you which courses have been accepted in transfer in the past and are likely to be accepted now.
 This includes courses at our preferred study abroad institutions.
-If a course is not listed, however, it means it has not been evaluated by USC’s Undergraduate Transfer Credit Services and may or may not transfer.
+If a course is not listed, it means that it has not been evaluated by USC’s Transfer Credit Services and may or may not transfer.

 Standardized Exams:

-It is possible to satisfy some General Education requirements through AP, IB, or A-Level exams.
+It is possible to satisfy some General Education requirements through AP, IB, or A-level exams.
 Visit our Exam Credit page to see which categories can be fulfilled by exam credit.

 Interactive Planning Guide: